sovereign-nature/deep/docs/real.md

 ### Steward Feed(s)

-The qualitative ecological impact reporting and verification tool that displays content collected by an Ecological Steward to report to the Ecological Contributor on day-to-day operations, and Supported Project updates such as events of progress toward the Project Objective.
+The ecological impact reporting and verification tool embedded in an Eco-linked Asset to display a stream of rich content collected by an Ecological Steward to report on the progress of the Supported Project updates such as events of progress toward the Project Objective.

 ## Contributing to REAL